Sistemas-Multimedia/MRVC/tools/userManual.md

 The python script allows to download a video (mp4 format), extract a specified number of frames, convert those frames to 16 bits, apply a DDWT and MCDWT transforms.

-Onced the scriped is executed, all the generated files are stored in a single folder (same as vname argument in the tmp folder).
-Make sure to pass the name of the video downloaded as argument.
+Onced the scriped is executed, all the generated files are stored in a single folder (same as vname argument in the tmp folder). vname will be used to export the generated files and folders in tmp.

 # Output Directory Structure!
 -  /VideoName: